Gloomsen-SD/Gemini-Roleplay-Core/FAQ.md

 ## 5. Troubleshooting

+### The files (World, Brain, Evolution) are not created.

+If no files appear in the editor during initialization, please check whether the ***Canvas*** tool has been activated in Gemini Chat.
+Without this tool, the engine cannot generate the required documents, which means that the framework can only be used to a limited extent.

 ### The character does not respond to my attempts to approach them.

 Check the “Trust” level in **WORLD.YAML** (behind the scenes).
 If trust is too low or tension is too high, the internal self-protection mechanism will block interaction.
 Try to build the relationship more slowly.